RyanHartje/python_fundamentals/logic.md

   - else conditions
   - else if conditions
 - for loops
+- while loops

 If statements allow you to ask a question about data.
 Let's consider comparing the cost of two fruits.
 In the grocery store if we're holding a bunch of bananas and a bag of apples, we might think that `if` bananas are cheaper, we'll buy those.
-We know that if that's not true, that apples are cheaper, so we really only need ask `if` the bananas are cheaper.
+We know that if that's not true, then apples are cheaper, so we really only need ask `if` the bananas are cheaper.
 Let's do this in python:

 ```
 In [1]: apple_price = 3.09